ubiqube/quickstart/README.md

 Quickstart
 ------------------------------------

-This quickstart project will get you started with the MSActivator orchestration tool.
+This quickstart project will get you started with the MSActivator(TM)(MSA) orchestration tool.

 # Setting up the tutorial